sinedied/ngx-foldable/README.md

 You can read the full documentation [here](https://sinedied.github.io/ngx-foldable/).

+## Contributing

+You're welcome to contribute to this project!
+Make sure you have read the [code of conduct](./CODE_OF_CONDUCT) before posting an issue or a pull request.

+Follow these steps to run this project locally:

+1. Clone the repository on your machine
+2. Run `npm install` to install packages
+3. Run `npm start` to start the dev server with the demo app

+You can then start making modifications on the library or demo app code.

 ## Related work

+- [Surface Duo Photo Gallery](https://github.com/sinedied/surface-duo-photo-gallery): Angular re-implementation of the [Surface Duo Photo Gallery sample](https://github.com/foldable-devices/demos/tree/master/photo-gallery) using this library
 - [react-foldable](https://github.com/aaronpowell/react-foldable): a similar library built for React
 - [foldable-devices/demos](https://github.com/foldable-devices/demos): web demos for foldables devices.